Abhi94N/go-head-first/packages/README.md

     * **bin** - holds compiled executable programs
     * **pkg** - holds compiled binary package files
         * [what-is-the-use-of-pkg-directory-in-go](https://stackoverflow.com/questions/47369621/what-is-the-use-of-pkg-directory-in-go)
+        * Install links to packages in github repo to use instead of storing them in src
     * **src** - holds src code
       * has sub directories for each package
         * each package has one or more source codes